AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 ## Build and flash the device
 0. Connect the nRF9160DK board to a USB port of your machine.
-0. Go to your local **Anjay-zephyr-client** directory
+0. Go to your local **Anjay-zephyr-client/demo** directory
-0. Set West manifest path to `Anjay-zephyr-client/demo`, manifest file to `west-nrf.yml`, and do `west update`:
+0. Set manifest file to `west-nrf.yml`, and do `west update`:

     ```
-    west config manifest.path Anjay-zephyr-client/demo
     west config manifest.file west-nrf.yml
     west update
     ```

-0. Go to the **Anjay-zephyr-client/demo** folder and build a project with a runtime certificate and private key.
+0. Build a project with a runtime certificate and private key.

     ```
     west build -b <BOARD> -p -- -DCONFIG_ANJAY_ZEPHYR_RUNTIME_CERT_CONFIG=y